rbonacqu/cisc275-fall2019-first-git/README.md

 The Comparator constructor call is on Line 16:
 	Collections.sort(dogs, new Comparator<Animal>() {

-The class definition for the Comparator
+The class definition for the Comparator is line 18:
+	public int compare(Animal a, Animal b){